Samuellucas97/Data-Structures-in-Cplusplus/README.md

 # Data Structures in C++

-This repository contains the activities and exercicies perfomed in the discipline of **Data Structures I** of the semester 2017.2 and **Data Structures II**.
+This repository contains the activities and exercises perfomed in the discipline of ***Data Structures I*** of the semester 2017.2 and ***Data Structures II*** of the bachareled in Information Technology (**UFRN**).
 In addition, it contains the other projects made by this author, carefully documented.
-Therefore, the projects are organized in the follows folders:
+Therefore, the projects are organized in the following folders:

 - Dictionary
 - HashTable
 - LinkedList
 - Vector

+## What is data structure?

 ## Data Structures implemented

+Below is the process in the implementation of the data structures

 - [X] Dictionary